 The Forces Children’s Trust (FCT) is a charity devoted to helping dependent children that have lost a parent whilst serving with the Armed Forces.
 The FCT, by reason of its aims and size, has the flexibility and ability to make decisions and offer help as needed, with minimum fuss and consequent time-loss.
 It is able to help both an individual and a group of children in similar circumstances.

-The Royal Naval Benevolent Trust is happy to be a member of the Association of Charity Officers (ACO).
+The Royal Naval Benevolent Trust is happy to be a member of the Association of Charitable Organisations (ACO).
 The Association is the national umbrella body for benevolent charities, that is charities that provide aid and advice to individuals in need.
 Any charity helping individuals can join the Association.
 If you are looking for help and do not have eligibility for assistance from The RNBT there may still be help available from a fund in ACO membership.

 COBSEO is established to represent, promote and further the interests of Service and ex-Service personnel, their spouses and other dependants, through Service Charities and by all practical, legal and proper means.
 This is normally achieved by exchanging and co-ordinating information between its member Service Charities and liaising with external agencies.